Amazon A9 Algorithm Ranking Tips and Best Practices for Manufacturers

 4. Improving customer satisfaction

-As we’ve seen, the A9 algorithm prioritizes products that resonate with customers.
-Positive customer satisfaction is a crucial indicator for the algorithm, and manufacturers who prioritize happy customers will be rewarded with better rankings.
+As we’ve seen, the A9 algorithm prioritizes products that resonate with customers based on customer behavior and customer intent.
+Positive customer satisfaction is a crucial indicator for the algorithm, and manufacturers who prioritize happy customers will be rewarded with better rankings and more sales.

 How can you make your customers happy?